The Home Buyers Amount has become the Home Buyers Program.

 How to Claim the Home Buyers’ Amount

-- For 2019, the tax credit rate of 15 percent means the actual reduction of your taxes will be $750.
+- The non-refundable tax credit rate of 15 percent means the actual reduction of your taxes will be $750.
 If your federal taxes are less than $750, your credit will be reduced accordingly since it is a non-refundable credit.

 - You can divide the credit between your return and your spouse or common-law partner’s return, but the combined total claimed cannot be greater than $5,000.